agude/agude.github.io/_books/a_fire_upon_the_deep.md

   place where civilizations that transcend to become Powers move to.
 The Blight and the Old One are from here.

-Some characters in the book believe that although the zones seem detrimental, they actually allow civilizations to be born and flourish, protected from more powerful entities by the zone boundaries---like fish protected from predators by the crushing depth of the ocean.
+Some characters in the book believe that although the zones seem detrimental to life, they actually allow civilizations to be born and flourish, protected from more powerful entities by the zone boundaries---like fish protected from predators by the crushing depth of the ocean.

 {{ this_book }} shows this theory to be overstated, as the Blight freely crosses from the Transcend into the Beyond, and is still able to destroy multiple Powers and hundreds of civilizations.
 The main protagonists, humans attempting to stop the Blight, travel from the high Beyond to the low Beyond and into the Slow Zone, where even their limited technology gives them a decisive advantage.
-In fact, the theme of more powerful entities crossing the zone boundaries is one of the main ones in the book.<!--TODO REWORD AND make other parts below not redundant -->
+This theme of more powerful entities crossing zone boundaries and influencing less advanced realms is central to the book's plot and conflicts.

 ### The Blight